If people already know each other, they shake hands or kiss, often three times on alternate cheeks

 Throughout history, Serbia has been exposed to shifting patterns of migration.
 Its distinctive music, therefore, reflects the merging influences of surrounding cultures.
 This example features a Serbian brass band playing a kolo — a lively folk dance performed in a semi-circle.
 The dance is related to other line dances found throughout the Balkans.

-Kolo – traditional folk dance was inscribed in 2017 on the UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity
+Kolo – a traditional folk dance was inscribed in 2017 on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity

 Throughout Serbia, music is crucial for the celebration of public and private rituals.
-Weddings are particularly important family events where each stage of the celebration is commemorated by a special kind of music.
+Weddings are significant important family events.
+There is each stage of the celebration is commemorated by a special kind of music.
 Kolo is an important dance at every Serbian wedding.
-It has been dancing as an upbeat circle dance characterized by intricate footwork.
+It has been danced as an upbeat circle dance characterized by intricate footwork.

-It is a traditional, collective folk dance performed by dancers who are interlinked to form a chain, usually moving in a circular line holding hands with their arms down.
+Kolo is a traditional, collective folk dance performed by dancers who are interlinked to form a chain, usually moving in a circular line and holding hands with their arms down.
 It is performed to the accompaniment of music at private and public gatherings and involves all members of the local community.
 Kolo has an important integrative social function, fostering collective identities at different levels in the communities.
 It is a symbol of national identity and bears the hallmark of local and regional communal identities.
-Bearers and local communities ensure its visibility by organizing local, regional and national fairs, festivals and competitions, and the sustainability of the practice is also ensured by cultural and artistic societies.
-You can find more about kolo on UNESCO’S website.
+Bearers and local communities ensure its visibility by organizing local, regional, and national fairs, festivals, and competitions, and the sustainability of the practice is also ensured by cultural and artistic societies.
+You can find more about kolo on UNESCO’s website.

 Music in the northern part of the country is characterized by the popularity of the tamburitza

 While the contexts for music-making are similar throughout Serbia, regional styles of Serbian folk music sound quite different—a reflection of complex and divergent social and cultural histories.
-Music in the northern region of the country (Vojvodina) is characterized by the popularity of the tamburitza, a string instrument similar to a lute but with a flat back and long neck.
+Music in the northern region of the country (Vojvodina) is characterized by the popularity of the tamburitza.
+It is a string instrument similar to a lute but with a flat back and long neck.